Perineal Protection Bundle ©

 To support services wanting to reduce their rates of harm from perineal tears using the Perineal Protection Bundle, A How to Guide has been developed.
 The guide describes the five components that form the WHA Perineal Protection Bundle© that when implemented together, have been shown to reduce third and fourth degree perineal tears.

 This How to guide is available via this link: Perinel Protection Bundle : How to Guide

-To provide advice on issues relating to the successful development and delivery of a Collaborative an expert panel was formed with representation from around Australia including midwives, obstetricians, urogynaecologists and consumer representatives.
-The varied perspectives allow for a diverse cross section of stakeholder issues to then be taken into account.
-In doing so, we aim to deliver long lasting and effective change for women’s perineal health and wellbeing.
+The Perineal Protection Bundle© was developed by an Expert Panel formed with representation from around Australia including midwives, obstetricians, urogynaecologists and consumer representatives.
+The varied perspectives allowed for a diverse cross section of stakeholder issues to be taken into account.

-The expert panel met on two occasions to evaluate evidence to determine the interventions that could reliably reduce rates of harm from third and fourth degree tears.
+The expert panel met on two occasions to evaluate evidence to determine the care elements that could reliably reduce rates of harm from third and fourth degree tears.

 In addition to the quality of evidence, other factors were taken into account in the selection process including: